Sand Island Light (Alabama)

-Sand Island Light, also known as Sand Island Lighthouse (and historical light station), is a decommissioned lighthouse located at the southernmost point of the state of Alabama, United States, near Dauphin Island, at the mouth of Mobile Bay, Alabama, United States.
+Sand Island Light, also known as Sand Island Lighthouse (and historical light station), is a decommissioned lighthouse located at the southernmost point of the state of Alabama, United States, near Dauphin Island, at the mouth of Mobile Bay.
 It is located roughly 3 mi offshore from the primary Mobile Bay entrance, bounded on the east by Mobile Point and on the west by Dauphin Island.
 The lighthouse is 132 ft high.